jjpopski/SRT-Documentation/antenna.rst

 *The use of this backend is admitted in shared-risk mode.
 Users are required to contact the antenna staff prior to submission, in order to assess the availability of software/hardware services for their specific needs.*

-SARDARA is a backend composed of seven fully-reconfigurable ROACH-2 boards that allow it to perform wide-band spectro-polarimetric observations.
+The SARDARA backend is composed of seven fully-reconfigurable ROACH-2 boards that allow it to perform wide-band spectro-polarimetric observations.
 The many observing modes covered by SARDARA include: continuum, spectroscopy and spectro-polarimetry.
 In the future, it will also be able to perform high-time resolution for pulsars and fast transients (not currently available).
 Its sampling time can be set from 5ms to 1 s.
 It is the backend of choice for On-The-Fly (OTF) spectro-polarimetric observations.
 Available configurations consist of:

 * 420 MHz bandwith with 1024 or 16384 channels